Booking a Wedding Singer – Definitive Guide (2026)

 We recommend booking 12 to 18 months in advance, especially if your wedding is in peak season (May to September) or on a Saturday.

-The best wedding singers are often fully booked more than a year ahead for key dates, so early booking gives you more choice and avoids last-minute stress.
+The best wedding singers in the UK are often fully booked more than a year in advance for peak wedding dates, so booking early gives you more choice and avoids last-minute stress.

 Here’s a breakdown of common pricing based on dozens of real quotes: